 Cheers: NHS PgCert-HC Cohort 4 celebrates graduation at Missenden Abbey in October 2018.
 Lynn Viatge (front, second left), head of BNU’s school of health and social sciences (CHCR’s home base), made the awards.

 The NHS Postgraduate Certificate in Health Communications (PgCert-HC) was launched in 2015.
 It addresses a partly-unmet UK market need for a ‘gold-standard’ course.
-One which provides a comprehensive and high-level skill-set for senior communicators in health and social care:
+One which provides a comprehensive and high-level skill-set for senior communicators in health and social care.
+Here you can:

 Course development and structure